mertrasna/symcom-synonym-tool/README.md

 show tables;
 ```

-9. If in any case, the database and apache configurations are chaneged, make edits in `config/routes.php`.
+9. (Optional) If in any case, the database and apache configurations are changed, make edits in `config/routes.php`.
 ```
 Change PHP variable $absoluteUrl.
 Change $dbHost, $dbUsername, $dbPassword, $dbName.